anurag442003/Autonomous-Trading-Simulation/README.md

 This mirrors how real fund managers divide their attention, and keeps each LLM run focused rather than trying to do everything at once.

----

-## Understanding the Prompts

-Each trader gets three layers of prompt context on every run:

-1. **System prompt** (`trader_instructions()`) — sets identity, tells the agent its own name, which tools to use, and to send a push notification + write a summary after trading.

-2. **User message** (`trade_message()` or `rebalance_message()`) — injected fresh each run with: the trader's full strategy text, the current account state (balance, holdings, all transactions), and the current datetime.
-The LLM has no memory between runs — everything it needs to know comes from here.

-3. **Tool descriptions** — auto-injected by the SDK.
-Every MCP tool's name and docstring becomes part of the prompt.
-The docstring is the prompt — this is why tool descriptions are written carefully.

----

-## The Knowledge Graph

-The Researcher agent has persistent memory via a knowledge graph (one LibSQL file per trader stored in `memory/[name].db`).

-Over successive runs, the Researcher builds up:
-- **Entities** — companies, stocks, websites it has researched
-- **Relations** — "NVDA competes with AMD", "Warren researched NVDA"
-- **Useful URLs** — investor relations pages, news sources it found valuable

-On each new run, the Researcher queries its graph first before searching the web — so it gets smarter over time instead of starting from scratch every hour.
-This is stored separately from `accounts.db` and managed entirely by the `mcp-memory-libsql` MCP server.

----

 ## The Live Dashboard